xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 Note that these three patterns present some conflicts of the type discussed in Section 3.5.3.
 In particular, string `abb` matches both the second and third patterns, but we shall consider it a lexeme for pattern p~2~ , since that pattern is listed first in the above Lex program.
 Then, input strings such as `aabbb...` have many prefixes that match the third pattern.
 The Lex rule is to take the longest, so we continue reading b's, until another a is met, whereupon we report the lexeme to be the initial a's followed by as many b's as there are.

 Figure 3.51 shows three NFA's that recognize the three patterns.
 The third is a simplification of what would come out of Algorithm 3.23.
-Then, Fig. 3.52 shows these three NFA's combined into a single NFA by the addition of start state 0 and three ε-transitions. □
+Then, Fig. 3.52 shows these three NFA's combined into a single NFA by the addition of start state 0 and three €-transitions. □

 ```
 start->(1)-a->((2))